syncfusion-content/xamarin-docs/Xamarin/ComboBox/AutoSizing.md

 ---
 layout: post
-title: AutoSizing in Xamarin ComboBox control | Syncfusion
+title: AutoSizing in Xamarin ComboBox control | Syncfusion®
-description: Learn here all about AutoSizing support in Syncfusion Xamarin ComboBox (SfComboBox) control and more.
+description: Learn here all about AutoSizing support in Syncfusion® Xamarin ComboBox (SfComboBox) control and more.
 platform: Xamarin
 control: SfComboBox
 documentation: ug